WESTERNIZATION OF THE ASIAN EYE WITHOUT SURGERY

 photo asian eye multiple palpebral folds

-Multiple upper palpebral folds
+Multiple upper eyelid creases

 photo asian eye parallel palpebral folds

-Parallel upper palpebral fold
+Parallel upper eyelid crease

 photo asian eye partial palpebral crease

-Partial upper palpebral fold
+Partial upper eyelid crease

 photo asian eye upper palpebral crease

-Westernising the Asian eye without surgery
+Westernization of the Asian eye without surgery

-Who is this intervention aimed at?
+Who is this procedure for ?

 photo botox and hyaluronic acid